Unidata/netcdf-c/docs/nczarr.md

 The NCZarr storage format is almost identical to that of the the standard Zarr format.
 The data model differs as follows.

-1. Zarr only supports anonymous dimensions -- NCZarr supports only shared (named) dimensions, but can read anonymous dimensions by assigning special names to the anonymous dimensions.
+1. Zarr only supports anonymous dimensions (plus a limited set of names via _\_ARRAY_ATTRIBUTES_) -- NCZarr supports only shared (named) dimensions, but can read anonymous dimensions by assigning special names to the anonymous dimensions.
 2. Zarr attributes are untyped -- or perhaps more correctly characterized as of type string (in "JSON" format).
 NCZarr supports typing of attributes.
-3. Zarr does not explicitly support unlimited dimensions -- NCZarr does support them.
+3. Zarr might not explicitly support unlimited dimensions (the documentation is unclear) -- NCZarr does support them.

 ## Storage Medium

 Consider both NCZarr and Zarr, and assume S3 notions of bucket and object.
 In both systems, Groups and Variables (aka Arrays in Zarr) map to S3 objects.
 Containment is modeled using the fact that the dataset's key is a prefix of the variable's key.
-So for example, if variable _v1_ is contained in top level group g1 -- _/g1 -- then the key for _v1_ is _/g1/v_.
+So for example, if variable _v1_ is contained in top level group _g1_ (i.e. _/g1_)  -- then the key for _v1_ is _/g1/v1_.
 Additional meta-data information is stored in special objects whose name start with ".z" (V2) or "zarr.json" (V3).

 In Zarr Version 2, the following special objects exist.